Technology-Notes/nvidia-docker-wiki/Home.md

 ## Container images

 #### What do I have install in my container images?
 Library dependencies vary from one application to another.
-In order to make things easier for developers, we provide a set of [official images](TODO) to base your images on.
+In order to make things easier for developers, we provide a set of [official images](Home#do-you-provide-official-docker-images) to base your images on.

 #### Do you provide official Docker images?
 Yes, container images are available on [Docker Hub](https://github.com/NVIDIA/nvidia-docker/wiki/Docker-Hub) and on the [NGC registry](https://github.com/NVIDIA/nvidia-docker/wiki/NGC).

 #### Can I use the GPU during a container build (i.e. `docker build`)?
 Yes, as long as you [configure your Docker daemon](https://github.com/NVIDIA/nvidia-docker/wiki/Advanced-topics#default-runtime) to use the `nvidia` runtime as the default, you will be able to have build-time GPU support.
-However, be aware that this can render your images non-portable (see [here](TODO)).
+However, be aware that this can render your images non-portable (see also [invalid device function](Home#what-is-causing-the-cuda-invalid-device-function-error)).

 #### Are my container images built for version 1.0 compatible with 2.0?
 Yes, for most cases.
 The main difference being that we don’t mount all driver libraries by default in 2.0.
 You might need to set the `CUDA_DRIVER_CAPABILITIES` environment variable in your Dockerfile or when starting the container.
 Check the documentation of [nvidia-container-runtime](https://github.com/nvidia/nvidia-container-runtime#environment-variables-oci-spec).